jesseabass2/Simple-Plan/design-document.md

 _Which parts of the problem defined in Sections 1 and 2 will you solve with this design?
 This should include the base functionality of your product.
 What pieces are required for your product to work?_

 * Adding, updating, and retrieving incomes and expenses
-* Modifying an allocation sliding scale by inputing percentages on monthly income
+* Modifying an allocation sliding scale by inputting percentages on monthly income
 * Retrieve previous months expenses
 * (EXTRA FEATURE) Ability to send email or text of reminders